You came to an art supplies store and you are captivated by the variety of colors, tubes, and tools.

 When you do not add enough water to watercolor, the paint won’t flow or will create visible brush strokes.
 The color saturation and wash effect are very important for watercolor artists.

-Some techniques are almost impossible with watercolors, such as impasto or pouring, and some others are not applicable to acrylics as a wet-on-wet technique which is a common basic technique for watercolor.
+Some techniques are almost impossible with watercolors, such as impasto or pouring, and some others do not apply to acrylics as a wet-on-wet technique which is a common basic technique for watercolor.

 The impasto technique creates an interesting texture, it is a thick and heavy paint application, usually with a palette knife and special paint or normal paint mixed with heavy gels.

-Acrylic pouring is extremely popular nowadays because it is quite easy and allows you to create a huge variety of paintings and let your creative soul enjoy.
+Acrylic pouring is extremely popular nowadays because it is quite easy and allows you to create a huge variety of paintings and let your creative soul enjoy it.

 For acrylic pouring, you basically need a canvas, paint, pouring medium (Floetrol or other), and cups.